ajkluber/model_builder/docs/things_to_do.rst

   - Program design and development is nontrivial, ideally we would follow the new school philosophy of `"agile development" <http://en.wikipedia.org/wiki/Agile_software_development>`_ where development process involves many small iterations.
+  - We should aim to add more features over time while simultaneously reducing our number of source code lines.

 2. Write code that works: unit testing.
   - Code is broken until tested.